When you use our services, we use information about you and your health so that we are able to give you the best possible care.

-The trust does share information with other organisations, for both direct and indirect patient care, for example to ensure that your GP is kept aware of any care provided by the us, or to ensure that we are paid the correct amount of money for providing healthcare services.
+We do share information with other organisations, for both direct and indirect patient care, for example to ensure that your GP is kept aware of any care provided by us, or to ensure that we are paid the correct amount of money for providing healthcare services.

 We may also share your information with: